Laravel-Backpack/docs/4.1/crud-fluent-syntax.md

 		->suffix('.00');
 ```

-But you can go a little futher, by using the CrudPanel class at the top of your controller with an alias:
+But you can go a little further, by using the CrudPanel class at the top of your controller with an alias:

 ```php
 use Backpack\CRUD\app\Library\CrudPanel\CrudPanel as CRUD;